ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/callbacks.md

 #### Callbacks

-[Document about callbacks, their best practices and dos and don'ts..]
+[Document about callbacks, their best practices and dos and don'ts.]

 ###### Thread example with callbacks